cirosantilli/linux-kernel-module-cheat/gem5.md

 # GEM5

+## Introduction

+GEM5 is a system simulator, much like QEMU: <http://gem5.org/>

+Vs QEMU:

+-   advantage: simulates a generic more realistic CPU pipelined and optionally out of order CPU cycle by cycle, including a realistic DRAM memory access model with latencies, caches and page table manipulations.
+This allows us to:

+    - do much more realistic performance benchmarking with it, which makes absolutely no sense in QEMU, which is purely functional
+    - make functional cache observations, e.g. to use Linux kernel APIs that flush memory like DMA, which are crucial for driver development.
+In QEMU, the driver would still work even if we forget to flush caches.

+    It is not of course truly cycle accurate, as that would require exposing proprietary information of the CPU designs: <https://stackoverflow.com/questions/17454955/can-you-check-performance-of-a-program-running-with-qemu-simulator/33580850#33580850>, but the approximation is reasonable.

+    It is used mostly for research purposes: when you are making a new chip technology, you don't really need to specialize enormously to an existing microarchitecture, but rather develop something that will work with a wide range of future architectures.

+-   disadvantage: slower than QEMU by TODO 10x?
+Which implies:

-TODO get working with a Buildroot recent Linux kernel.
-GEM5 is used mostly by chip makers, and they they keep everything that really works closed...
-This documents my failed attempts.
+    - GEM5 is used only by chip makers, who keep everything that really works closed, and researchers, who can't version track or document code properly >:-).
+So the documentation is much more scarce.

+    - the user base is much smaller (no Android devs!), and so it takes longer to support new hardware features, and reach newer kernel compatibility.

+## ARM

+    ./configure
+    ./build -a arm-gem5
+    ./rungem5

+On another shell:

+    ./rungem5-shell

+This is the best guide so far: <http://www.gem5.org/ARM_Kernel>

+    git checkout gem5-v4.9

+Linux:

+    cd linux
+    git checkout 69973b830859bc6529a7a0468ba0d80ee5117826

+Version found by: go down on branch gem5/v4.9 of <https://gem5.googlesource.com/arm/linux> until you find Linus :-) The patches there are just simple optimizations and instrumentation, but they are not needed to boot.

+    cd buildroot
+    git checkout 73b075737e23814a68c66e481230af662e1529cb

+Version found by: search for the message of type `"linux: bump default to version 4.9.6"`.
+This changes `BR2_LINUX_KERNEL_LATEST_VERSION` in `/linux/Config.in`.

+### Kernel command line arguments

+TODO no matter what argument I pass to: `--command-line`, e.g.  even an innocent `--command-line='printk.time=y'`, it fails with:

+    **** REAL SIMULATION ****
+    warn: Existing EnergyCtrl, but no enabled DVFSHandler found.
+    info: Entering event queue @ 0.
+Starting simulation...
+    warn: The csselr register isn't implemented.
+    warn: The ccsidr register isn't implemented and always reads as 0.
+    warn:   instruction 'mcr dcisw' unimplemented
+    warn: Not doing anything for miscreg ACTLR
+    warn: Not doing anything for write of miscreg ACTLR
+    warn:   instruction 'mcr icimvau' unimplemented
+    warn:   instruction 'mcr bpiallis' unimplemented
+    warn: Device system.membus.badaddr_responder accessed by write to address 0xefffe000 size=4 data=0
+    gem5.opt: build/ARM/cpu/simple/atomic.cc:492: virtual Fault AtomicSimpleCPU::writeMem(uint8_t*, unsigned int, Addr, Request::Flags, uint64_t*): Assertion `!pkt.isError()' failed.
+Program aborted at tick 296677000
+    Aborted (core dumped)

+### QEMU with GEM5 kernel configuration

+TODO:

+    ./run -a arm

+hangs at:

+    audio: Could not init `oss' audio driver

+and the display shows "  "

+### GEM5 with QEMU kernel configuration

+TODO hangs at:

+    **** REAL SIMULATION ****
+    warn: Existing EnergyCtrl, but no enabled DVFSHandler found.
+    info: Entering event queue @ 0.
+Starting simulation...
+    1614868500: system.terminal: attach terminal 0

+and the `telnet` at:

+    2017-12-28-11-59-51@ciro@ciro-p51$ ./rungem5-shell
+    Trying 127.0.0.1...
+    Connected to localhost.
+    Escape character is '^]'.
+    ==== m5 slave terminal: Terminal 0 ====

+## x86

+TODO didn't get it working yet.

 Related threads:

 - <https://www.mail-archive.com/gem5-users@gem5.org/msg11384.html>
 - <https://stackoverflow.com/questions/37906425/booting-gem5-x86-ubuntu-full-system-simulation>

-Vs QEMU:

--   advantage: simulates a generic more realistic CPU cycle by cycle, e.g. memory access, caches and page table manipulations.
-This allows us to:
-    - do much more realistic performance benchmarking with it
-    - make functional cache observations, e.g. to use Linux kernel APIs that flush memory like DMA, and are used widely in drivers
--   disadvantage: slow

-## Working baseline
+### Working baseline

 Working x86 with the pre-built magic image with an ancient 2.6.22.9 kernel starting point: